Shubham-Kr-Shaw/30-days_of_data/Day_2(Covid19_vaccination_predication)/Interview_questions(2).md

 - Date - date for the data entry; for some of the dates we have only the daily vaccinations, for others, only the (cumulative) total.

-- Total number of vaccinations - this is the absolute number of total immunizations in the country.
+- Total number of vaccinations - this is the absolute number of total immunisations in the country.

-- Total number of people vaccinated - a person, depending on the immunization scheme, will receive one or more (typically 2) vaccines; at a certain moment, the number of vaccination might be larger than the number of people.
+- Total number of people vaccinated - a person, depending on the immunisation scheme, will receive one or more (typically 2) vaccines; at a certain moment, the number of vaccination might be larger than the number of people.

-- Total number of people fully vaccinated - this is the number of people that received the entire set of immunization according to the immunization scheme (typically 2); at a certain moment in time, there might be a certain number of people that received one vaccine and another number (smaller) of people that received all vaccines in the scheme.
+- Total number of people fully vaccinated - this is the number of people that received the entire set of immunisation according to the immunisation scheme (typically 2); at a certain moment in time, there might be a certain number of people that received one vaccine and another number (smaller) of people that received all vaccines in the scheme.

 - Daily vaccinations (raw) - for a certain data entry, the number of vaccination for that date/country.